thenormalsquid/matchmakr/README.md

 TODO:
--add both single and relationshipped people
+- [] add both single and relationshipped people
--migrate to ec2
+- [] migrate to ec2
--setup nginx to handle static files
+- [] setup nginx to handle static files
--asynch the fb requests in scrapehandler (40 sec avg is toooo slow)
+- [] asynch the fb requests in scrapehandler (40 sec avg is toooo slow)